sooftware/sooftware/README.md

 #### NLP open-source projects
 - [pororo](https://github.com/kakaobrain/pororo) - A library that can solve more than 30 natural language processing tasks in just 3-4 lines with pre-trained models.
-- [nlp-paper-reading](https://github.com/kakaobrain/nlp-paper-reading) - The nlp paper reading study I did when I was in Kakao Brain.
 - [attentions](https://github.com/sooftware/attentions) - A project is a collection of attention mechanisms that I implemented while studying attention.

 #### Speech open-source projects